MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 ### Can I provide computation with ASICs?
 No

-### I don’t have deep technical knowledge, can I still be a Compute provider?
-Yes, but you will probably need to wait for future iterations of the UI that obfuscate a lot of the technical lift.

 ### What steps do I need to take to become a Compute provider?
 1. Run a Morpheus node on a computer and make sure your ports are configured for inbound traffic.
 2. Download and configure the model you want to provide